 So they just say, substantiated, or founded.
 Then they press the case forward to trial.
 Over the past couple of years, we’ve had many, many people falsely accused of military sexual assault.
 In these cases, the government knows they can’t prove the charges.
 They’re not even close.
 So the command will take the easy way out.
 Instead of having the moral integrity to say this is a false allegation, or we don’t have the proof, they will almost always take negative action against the accused.
 They try to hurt the accused even when the allegation is 100% false.

-A lot of military commanders are cowards.
+A lot of military commanders are cowards when it comes to dealing with false military rape and sexual assault allegations.
 They sacrifice innocent service members than risk their careers.
 These types of commanders would sacrifice your son in combat for no good reason just to make themself look good.
 Then, they’ll hit you with their GOMAR or reprimand, even if you are innocent of sexual assault.
 Or, they’ll do some sort of administrative action against you.
 Maybe hit you with non-judicial punishment, which has a different proceeding, so you don’t have the same amount of rights.
 They will try to separate you quickly with an Other than Honorable Discharge, even for a false allegation.

 You may be wondering, wait a minute, I’m innocent.
 I served 17 years in the military.
 I served multiple combat tours with no misconduct in my background.
 So you’re telling me that if I get falsely accused of a sexual crime, the military may still try to ruin my career and kick me out?